-x The CSRD requires the EU Commission to adopt these sector specific standards before June 30, 2024 (Article 29b(1), third subparagraph, introductory wording, and Article 40b of Directive 2013/34/EU as amended by the CSRD).
+^{} The CSRD requires the EU Commission to adopt these sector specific standards before June 30, 2024 (Article 29b(1), third subparagraph, introductory wording, and Article 40b of Directive 2013/34/EU as amended by the CSRD).
 However, the EU Commission issued a Proposal to postpone this time limit until June 30, 2026.
 See EU Commission, Proposal for a Decision of the European Parliament and of the Council amending Directive 2013/34/EU as regards the time limits for the adoption of sustainability reporting standards for certain sectors and for certain third-country undertakings, COM(2023) 596 final, Brussels, October 17, 2023.
-This is currently under scrutiny before the European Parliament and the Council of the European Union (https://eur-lex.europa.eu/legal-content/EN/HIS/?uri=CELEX:52023PC0596.)
+This has been adopted by both the Council of the EU and the EU Parliament.
+Formal publication in the Official Journal of the EU is expected later this year (https://eur-lex.europa.eu/legal-content/EN/HIS/?uri=CELEX:52023PC0596.)